SourceBox-LLC/FineFoundry/docs/user-guide/training-tab.md

 When **Offline Mode** is enabled, the Training tab enforces local-only workflows:

 - **Runpod cloud training is disabled**.
-  - The training target is forced to `local`.
+  - The training target is forced to `Local`.
   - Runpod infra and control actions are disabled.
 - **Hugging Face datasets and Hub push are disabled**.
   - Hugging Face remains visible in dropdowns but is disabled.